Parad0xF/SMB-Auth-Brute-Tools/README.md

 Contributions and feedback are welcome.
 If you have ideas for smarter throttling, better output integrations, or improved documentation, open an issue or PR.

 ## License
-The project currently lacks an explicit license.
-Add one (MIT, Apache-2.0, etc.) before distributing binaries or incorporating the code into other tooling.
+Released under the [MIT License](LICENSE).
+Review the terms before redistributing or embedding the code in other tooling.